TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - control over the AWS services and API actions that each account can access
 - group accounts in organisational units (OU)- make easier to manage accounts with similar business or security requirements- applying a policy to OU will make all accounts inherit that policy permissions
 - **SErvice control policies**- specify the max permissions for memeber accounts in organisation, can restrict AWS sercices, resources, API actioans, users and roles each member account can access
+- **Volume priocing**- having the accumulation of the accounts and businsess in one price, like a discount for more you use together

 ## Artifact
 - gain access to compliance reports done by third parties